-The artist, grew up in Southern Ontario working with horses, then ventured to Florida to be a Vet Tech.
-Working as a Gallery Manager and learning the business side of the art world while studying oils under Harold Cooper of Wesleyan University, Ohio, who was also the founder of The New Albany Arts Council.
-Lynda, pursued many instructional classes, in portraiture, en plein air painting and studied Art Business.
+The artist grew up in Southern Ontario working with horses, eventually venturing down to Florida to be a Veterinary Technician.
+Later, she worked as a gallery manager, learning the business side of the art world while studying oils under Harold Cooper of Wesleyan University, Ohio, who was founder of The New Albany Arts Council.
+Lynda completed several courses in oils, portraiture, multi-mediums and en plein air painting while also studying Art Business.

-Highlights from her art endeavours include; being given a grant to document to scale a 3-mast schooner for the Wisconsin Shipwreck Museum inclusive in their history books, while scuba diving and replacing the propeller as part of her research before returning to Canada.
-Once back home she created public murals throughout the City of Windsor with the Windsor Art Studio and a team of Artists.
-Restoring, Public Murals throughout the Town of Essex with her partner Kevin.
-Then, being commissioned to research & paint a mural for Fort Malden Museum, documented as a labour of love and the first of its kind in a Parliamentary building.
-The Rebellions 1837-38, was quite an undertaking while working with a designer from Ottawa and Parks Canada.
-Most recently, Juried in for the Featured, International Artist of the year Residency with Camelback Gallery (Aug.
-2020 -2021) and being Featured as a Co-Author in the book Pursuit!365.
+Highlights from her creative endeavours include: receiving a grant to document, to scale, a sunken 3-mast schooner for the Wisconsin Shipwreck Museum, while diving the wreck and also replacing the propeller as part of her research, rewarded by inclusion in U.S. history books; returning to Canada and creating public murals throughout the City of Windsor with the Windsor Art Studio and a team of fellow artists; restoring public murals throughout the Town of Essex with her partner, Kevin; ultimately, being commissioned to research & paint a mural for Fort Malden Museum, now on record as a labour-of-love and the first of its kind in a Canadian parliamentary building.
+The mural - The Rebellions 1837-38 - was quite an undertaking while working with a designer from Ottawa and Parks Canada.

-Making the trek up to Northern, Ontario to Algonquin Park and the Halliburton Highlands where her ancestor's settled.
-Lynda finds she needs to visit the area frequently and always feels her soul is rejuvenated after a trip of painting for her Algonquin Series.
+Pre-Covid pandemic, the artist liked to trek to Northern Ontario, to Algonquin Park and the Haliburton Highlands where her ancestors had settled.
+Moffatt finds that her soul feels rejuvenated after visiting this area and painting for her Algonquin Series.